AGWA/sunglasses/README.md

 `get-entries` is converted to a single data tile fetch, and the response is translated to RFC 6962 syntax.
 To build the response, issuer certificates are retrieved from the log as needed and cached.

-`get-sth` returns the latest checkpoint retrieved from the log, translated to an RFC6962 STH.
+`get-sth` returns the latest checkpoint retrieved from the log, translated to an RFC 6962 STH.

 `get-sth-consistency` and `get-entry-and-proof` fetch the necessary tiles from the log to build a proof.